 Federal Court Clerk Externship: Eastern District of New York

-The Honorable Nicholas G. Garaufis and Christina Dugger, Lecturers-in-Law (2 graded academic and 2 ungraded clinical credits)
+The Honorable Nicholas G. Garaufis, Adjunct Professor, and Nicole Argentieri, Lecturer-in-Law (2 ungraded academic and 2 ungraded clinical credits)

 The Federal Court Clerk Externship for the Eastern District of New York provides an in-depth examination of the functioning of the federal trial courts.
 Students will have the opportunity to work with a federal judge, draft opinions, and observe trials, oral arguments and hearings.
-The course will be taught by Judge Nicholas G. Garaufis of the U.S. District Court, Eastern District of New York, and Christina B. Dugger, Chief Assistant United States Attorney for the U.S. Attorney's Office in the Eastern District of New York, both of whom have extensive experience in federal court.
+The course will be taught by Judge Nicholas G. Garaufis of the U.S. District Court, Eastern District of New York, and Nicole Argentieri, Acting Chief of the Organized Crime and Gangs Section of the United States Attorney’s Office for the Eastern District of New York, both of whom have extensive experience in federal court.
 Students who satisfy the course requirements will receive 2 academic credits and 2 clinical credits.

 During the semester, students will meet weekly on Thursday evenings (6:20 pm-8 pm) at the U.S. District Court, Eastern District (located in Brooklyn Heights) to discuss a number of externship related topics, including: judicial decision-making in various contexts (i.e., settlements, motions, sentencings), judicial ethics, the externship experience, and effective advocacy in civil and criminal litigation.
 Two of the classes will consist of panel discussions on criminal and civil law with experienced litigators and judges.
 Students will also participate in practical criminal and civil advocacy exercises as part of the classroom component.
 The class sessions are mandatory, so students should take that into consideration when applying.
 Please note that travel time to Brooklyn Heights, where the U.S. District Court is located, and where class will be held, is approximately 45 minutes by subway from Morningside Heights.